The best lighting for video conferencing, according to experts

 Let’s dive in—or feel free to use the table of contents above to skip to the sections you’re most interested in.

-What is the best lighting for video conferencing?
+What is the best video conferencing lighting?

 The best lighting for your video meetings really depends on your goals.
 If you’re a news anchor broadcasting from home, a professional YouTuber, or someone who gives a lot of high-profile presentations, it might make sense to have a glossier, studio-quality lighting setup.